scylladb/alternator-load-balancing/go/v1/README.md

-One of the ways to do this is to provide a modified library, which will allow a mostly-unmodified application which is only aware of one "enpoint URL" to send its requests to many different Alternator nodes.
+One of the ways to do this is to provide a modified library, which will allow a mostly-unmodified application which is only aware of one "endpoint URL" to send its requests to many different Alternator nodes.

 Our intention is _not_ to fork the existing AWS client library for Go.
 Rather, our intention is to provide a small library which tacks on to